Workers’ Compensation as a School Employee

 Contact a Dedicated Chicago Workers’ Compensation Attorney

 School employees sustain injuries at work just like employees in other fields.
 Given that school employees can have particular concerns when filing for workers’ compensation benefits, it’s extremely important to contact an experienced Chicago workers’ compensation lawyer.
-A dedicated advocate at Woodruff Johnson & Evans can discuss your case today.
+A dedicated advocate at Woodruff Johnson & Evans Law Offices can discuss your case today.